-A program that supports people with enduring and serious mental health issues who have been in hospital for more than 12 months to move back to the community has been profiled in a new report from the NSW Mental Health Commission.
+A program that supports people with enduring and serious mental health issues who have been in hospital for more than 12 months to move back to the community has been profiled in a new report from the Mental Health Commission of New South Wales.

 Paving the Way Home was launched by the NSW Minister for Mental Health, the Hon.
 Tanya Davies MP, on Wednesday 24 October.
 The report highlights the strategies and achievements to date of the Pathways to Community Living Initiative (PCLI), a NSW Government program led by the NSW Ministry of Health.

 Started in 2014, the PCLI aims to find alternative accommodation and community-based support for around 380 people in NSW who have been in a mental health inpatient facility for 12 months or more.